franciscoxcode/TaskyCrush/README.md

 - Filter your day by inbox or project and zero in on today, tomorrow, the weekend, or any custom date while overdue tasks automatically roll forward and recurring items schedule their next appearance.
 - Stay motivated with a live coin badge, instant point rewards on completion, and a full completed-history sheet that lets you reschedule, edit, and note-take without leaving the flow.
 - Work quickly through inline sheets for adding tasks, managing projects, picking emojis, and opening the markdown note editor right from the main screen.
-- Mirror the same “story” style on macOS with a companion target that renders the horizontal project chips and a + sheet to spin up new emoji projects on desktop.
+- Mirror the same “story” style on macOS with a companion target that now reads/writes the exact same SwiftData store, so projects and tasks move seamlessly between iPhone, iPad, and Mac.
-- Keep every device in sync with a SwiftData model container backed by CloudKit, while still working offline thanks to an automatic local-store fallback.
+- Keep every device in sync with a SwiftData model container backed by the CloudKit container `iCloud.com.franciscocasillas.TaskyCrush`, while still working offline thanks to an automatic local-store fallback.
 ---

 ## Stack Used